micolous/dns-over-https-proxy/README.md

 It is not yet complete.
 It currently supports `A`, `AAAA`, `CNAME`, `MX` and `TXT` records.

 It is intended for use on either a single machine, or behind a better (ideally caching) DNS server like [BIND](https://www.isc.org/downloads/bind/), in order to reduce clear-text DNS being transmitted over the internet.
+This relies on the premise that you [trust Google with all of your DNS traffic](https://developers.google.com/speed/public-dns/privacy).

 > **Note**: This is not an official Google product.
 Please don't bug them about this. :)